brainframe-me/dynamodb-titan/README.md

 ## 2. CREATE DOCKER TASKS
 - via the AWS console, click on "EC2 Container Service", and follow the tutorial to create your default cluster.
-This will automatically start an EC2 instance with docker services preinstalled which will be acting as our local "vagrant" instance from the previous two deployments.
+This will automatically start an EC2 instance with the docker services pre-installed which will take a similar role as our local "vagrant" during the local deployments.
 This EC2 instance will be running our 2 Dockers.

 - Ensure the security group of your EC2 instance has the right security rules to access the ports from the dockers.
 (TCP: 8000, 8182, 8183, 8184)